Ragdoll vs Siamese Cat: What’s the differences

 Personality & Temperament

-Ragdolls are often referred to as โ€œpuppy-likeโ€ cats due to their affectionate and easygoing nature.
-They love being around people and are known for their tendency to go limp when picked up, which makes them great lap cats.
-Ragdolls are gentle, calm, and non-aggressive.
-They are not particularly vocal and prefer to communicate through gentle meows and purrs.
+Ragdolls are often described as “dog-like” cats due to their large size.
+They love to be around people and are famous for their tendency to limp when picked up.
+They exhibit gentle, calm, and non-aggressive behaviour.
+They are not vocal and prefer to communicate through meows and purrs.

-Ragdolls are not particularly demanding, and they adapt well to a variety of household environments, provided they receive love and attention from their owners.
-They enjoy playtime but are equally content lounging in a sunny spot or curling up on their ownerโ€™s lap.
+Ragdolls are independent cats, unlike Siamese, and they adjust easily to a variety of home environments.
+They enjoy playtime but are equally content lounging in a sunlit spot or curling up on their owner’s lap.

 Grooming